Shift-Cyber/hab-curriculum/lessons/web-technologies/build-a-website/web-build-a-website.md

 # Objectives
 - Understand what a web browser is
 - Understand what HTML is
-- Understand who does what when you want to play a youtube video
+- Understand what code does what when you want to play a YouTube video

 # Introduction
 There are a number of things that most people take for granted in life--the way the internet works is a big one.
 Its simple, right?
 You navigate to a website and it appears.
 It's not actually this simple but it's not that complicated either.
 In this section we will talk about how the world wide web works and who is responsible for doing what when you navigate to a website.
 Is HTML a programming language?
 We'll discuss this devisive question and talk about what a web browser is actually doing.
 Understanding how websites work will help you stay safe online and will open up massive career oportunities as well.